jainmilan/GraphChallengePNNL-SpDNN/README.md

 ## Getting Data sets

+The official data sets are provided in text files (.tsv).
+For the purpose of fast reading the inputs (with a smaller file size in an aggregated single file), we converted them to binary formats across all graph images (from 1024 to 65536 neurons).
-The official data sets are linked from the Graph Challenge website: http://graphchallenge.mit.edu/data-sets
+- The original datasets are also available on Amazon S3, which can be found in the links on the Graph Challenge website: http://graphchallenge.mit.edu/data-sets.
+- At PNNL sites, `/qfs/projects/pacer/graphchallenge2022/DNN` has copies of these text files (.tsv) and binary files (under `binaries/*.bin`)

 ## Requirement